westudio/wordpress-bootstrap/wp-content/plugins/attachments/readme.txt

 == Description ==

-**Extensive** usage instructions are [available on GitHub](https://github.com/jchristopher/attachments/docs/usage.md)
+**Extensive** usage instructions are [available on GitHub](https://github.com/jchristopher/attachments/#attachments)

 Attachments allows you to simply append any number of items from your WordPress Media Library to Posts, Pages, and Custom Post Types.

+= Extend Attachments with add-ons =

 This plugin *does not* directly interact with your theme, you will need to edit your template files.
+If you prefer working with a UI, take a look at <a href="https://mondaybynoon.com/members/plugins/attachments-ui/?utm_campaign=Attachments&utm_term=wp%2breadme">Attachments UI</a>

 = Associate Media items with posts =